publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXX/dA/m__us_usc_t42_s1397g.md

             (B) __Consultation and coordination__

-                An eligible entity applying for a grant to carry out a demonstration project under this section shall demonstrate in the application that the entity has consulted with the State agency responsible for administering the State TANF program, the local workforce investment board in the area in which the project is to be conducted (unless the applicant is such board), the State workforce investment board established under [section 2821 of title 29][/us/usc/t29/s2821], and the State Apprenticeship Agency recognized under the Act of August 16, 1937 (commonly known as the “National Apprenticeship Act”) \[[29 U.S.C.
+                An eligible entity applying for a grant to carry out a demonstration project under this section shall demonstrate in the application that the entity has consulted with the State agency responsible for administering the State TANF program, the local workforce investment board in the area in which the project is to be conducted (unless the applicant is such board), the State workforce development board established under [section 3111 of title 29][/us/usc/t29/s3111], and the State Apprenticeship Agency recognized under the Act of August 16, 1937 (commonly known as the “National Apprenticeship Act”) \[[29 U.S.C.
 50][/us/usc/t29/s50] et seq.\] (or if no agency has been recognized in the State, the Office of Apprenticeship of the Department of Labor) and that the project will be carried out in coordination with such entities.

             (C) __Assurance of opportunities for Indian populations__